tylerb10/100-days-of-code/log.md

 ### Day 9: June 26, 2023

 **Today's Progress**: Currently getting some help from the Scrimba discord on why half of my function is not behaving the way I intended.
 Doing a lot of code refactoring, but I really want this feature to work!

+### Day 10: June 27, 2023

+**Today's Progress**: Still can't get the reply to render the way I want, so I am going to take a break from this feature and start working on the food ordering solo project!